milahu/z3gi/README.md

 and 3 states.
 Then we run:

 ```
-$ z3gi -m randnorst -a MealyMachine -ni 2 -no 2 -ns 3
+$ python z3gi -m randnorst -a MealyMachine -ni 2 -no 2 -ns 3
 ```